 The final thing I’d like to share is the joy of our work.
 Of course working with survivors of domestic violence and parents involved with the child welfare system can be sad (and sometimes infuriating!).
 But we also get to witness incredible resilience, share moments of humor and accompany really brave people as they transform their lives.

-Margaret and Rachel will announce the new name of their combined agency on June 6.
+Update: On June 6, 2019, Margaret and Rachel announced that the name of their new, combined agency is Ascend Justice.
 Learn more.

 Margaret Duval is Executive Director of the Domestic Violence Legal Clinic